cristianoliveira/ergo/README.md

 ```
 Now you are able to access: `http://ergoproxy.dev`.
 Ergo redirects anything that finish with `.dev` to the configured url.

-Simple, no magic involved.
+Simple right?
+No magic involved.

 Do you want add more services?
-So is simple, just add more lines in `.ergo`:
+So is easy, just add more lines in `.ergo`:
 ```
 echo "otherservice http://localhost:5000" >> .ergo
 ergo run